Home Remedies and Natural Cures

 The growth of parsley seed requires high temperatures for germination.
 It can take a few weeks for sprouting of the seeds.
 It is advisable to soak the seeds in warm water before planting them.
 These seeds can be sown in pots or garden area and kept inside the house for sprouting.
 In medieval times, people used to place parsley on the tables for absorption of food odors.
 It used to be applied as a poison antidote, and it was valuable and handy for people running the risk of food poisoning.

-Parsley is used by many people in soups, salads and main course dishes.
-Apart from giving taste to food, there is also the medicinal value of Parsley.
+It is used by many people in soups, salads and main course dishes.
+Apart from giving taste to food, there is also the medicinal value.
 Both the leaf and root can be used as tea or tincture.
 Both can be manufactured into an extract.
 Parsley tea is a widely consumed tea for its taste and medicinal value.
-Apart from tea, parsley juice is also available - and it has good taste and medicinal value.
+Apart from tea, parsley juice is also available – and it has good taste and medicinal value.
 Parsley juice, being a herbal drink, is quite powerful and is usually taken in quantities of about 2 fl oz (50ml) three times a day and is best mixed with other juices.

-Common Uses
+Common Uses of Parsley

 The common use of parsley includes: